Action for Apes Challenge

 - wifi hot spots

 - handheld gaming devices

-- Electronic accessories such as chargers, blue tooth headsets, etc. (Please note that electronic accessories can be collected and recycled, but will not count in the totals.)
+- Electronic accessories such as chargers, blue tooth headsets, etc.

 How does this help save animals like gorillas and chimpanzees?